shams-nahid/My-Daily-AWS-Study/S3/02 Data Retrival.md

   - First need to restore the objects
   - Then copy to the `S3 Regular Class`
   - `S3 Regular Class` means not the `Glacier` / `Deep Archive`
+- `Provisioned Capacity` allows to use `Expedited Retrieval` whenever necessary

 ### AWS Glacier Deep Archive